MeadCo/ScriptX.Print.Client/docs-src/readme.md

 * an on premise Microsoft Windows (x64) Server
 * a Microsoft Windows x64 PC

+When integrated with the [MeadCoScriptXJS library](https://github.com/MeadCo/MeadCoScriptXJS), an emulation of the ScriptX Add-on API is achieved.
+This ensures a high degree of compatibility with in-browser scripts crafted for the Add-on, facilitating the execution of the same code with either the Add-on for Internet Explorer or ScriptX Services, without necessitating a significant re-write, contingent on the client browser.

-The libraries enable a seamless transition to ScriptX.Services for those who have developed a significant amount of client JavaScript code for the ScriptX
+The libraries enable a smooth transition to ScriptX.Services for those who have developed a significant amount of client JavaScript code for the ScriptX
 Add-On for Internet Explorer, allowing for the retention of a substantial portion of the original code.
 While much of the existing code will continue to operate unmodified, some code may require updates.
 A [comprehensive discussion](https://support.meadroid.com/Developers/KnowledgeBank/HowToGuides/ScriptXServices/ThenToNow) outlines the few potential challenges.

-When integrated with the [MeadCoScriptXJS library](https://github.com/MeadCo/MeadCoScriptXJS), an emulation of the ScriptX Add-on API is achieved.
-This ensures a high degree of compatibility with in-browser scripts crafted for the Add-on, facilitating the execution of the same code with either the Add-on for Internet Explorer or ScriptX Services, without necessitating a significant re-write, contingent on the client browser.

 Moreover, the [MeadCoScriptXJS library](https://github.com/MeadCo/MeadCoScriptXJS) is optimised for contemporary applications, offering support &quot;async&quot; operations as many APIs return a Promise object over the callback model of this library.